axibase/atsd/rule-engine/functions-rules.md

   rule_open('disk_used_check', 'nurswgvml007', 'tags.source="' + source +'" AND tags.type="' + type +'" AND message="' + message +'"')
 ```

-Assume the following windows have status 'REPEAT' and the function is called from the rule 'test_rule_open':
+Assume the following windows have status `REPEAT` and the function is called from the rule `test_rule_open`:

 ```txt
 +----------------+------------------------------+